Adolf Hitler: Entry into politics

 In June 1921, while Hitler and Eckart were on a fundraising trip to Berlin, a mutiny broke out within the Nazi Party in Munich.
 Members of its executive committee wanted to merge with the Nuremberg-based German Socialist Party (DSP).
 Hitler returned to Munich on 11 July and angrily tendered his resignation.
 The committee members realised that the resignation of their leading public figure and speaker would mean the end of the party.
 Hitler announced he would rejoin on the condition that he would replace Drexler as party chairman, and that the party headquarters would remain in Munich.
 The committee agreed, and he rejoined the party on 26 July as member 3,680.
 Hitler continued to face some opposition within the Nazi Party.
 Opponents of Hitler in the leadership had Hermann Esser expelled from the party, and they printed 3,000 copies of a pamphlet attacking Hitler as a traitor to the party.
-In the following days, Hitler spoke to several packed houses and defended himself and Esser, to thunderous applause.
-His strategy proved successful, and at a special party congress on 29 July, he was granted absolute powers as party chairman, replacing Drexler, by a vote of 533to1.
+In the following days, Hitler spoke to several large audiences and defended himself and Esser, to thunderous applause.
+His strategy proved successful, and at a special party congress on 29 July, he was granted absolute power as party chairman, succeeding Drexler, by a vote of 533 to 1.

 Hitler's vitriolic beer hall speeches began attracting regular audiences.
 A demagogue, he became adept at using populist themes, including the use of scapegoats, who were blamed for his listeners' economic hardships.
 Hitler used personal magnetism and an understanding of crowd psychology to his advantage while engaged in public speaking.
 Historians have noted the hypnotic effect of his rhetoric on large audiences, and of his eyes in small groups.
 Alfons Heck, a former member of the Hitler Youth, recalled:

-Early followers included Rudolf Hess, former air force ace Hermann Göring, and army captain Ernst Röhm.
+Early followers included Rudolf Hess, the former air force ace Hermann Göring, and the army captain Ernst Röhm.
 Röhm became head of the Nazis' paramilitary organisation, the Sturmabteilung (SA, "Stormtroopers"), which protected meetings and attacked political opponents.
 A critical influence on Hitler's thinking during this period was the Aufbau Vereinigung, a conspiratorial group of White Russian exiles and early Nazis.
 The group, financed with funds channelled from wealthy industrialists, introduced Hitler to the idea of a Jewish conspiracy, linking international finance with Bolshevism.